-Bachelor of Arts with a Major in Foreign Languages and Literatures, Spanish
+Bachelor of Arts with a Major in International Languages and Cultures, Spanish

 Our aim is to become a top destination for students in the state of Georgia and beyond who are passionate about foreign languages and cultures, and who seek to engage critically with questions of diversity, multiculturalism, and globalization as they manifest themselves in a variety of countries, languages, and cultural artifacts.
 We endeavor to make contact between and among cultures a daily reality for the general community at the University of West Georgia and to thus enhance multicultural and global awareness and sensitivity.